tonyjoanes/claimtriangles/README.md

 A logger utility for feedback

-A better mapper with more checks on the data to validate it.
+A better mapper with more checks on the data to validate it is the format expected